You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Stainless steel nibs are incredibly resilient.
 I'll discuss this more when we talk about gold nibs, but steel is generally less flexible.

-This means you will get less of the distinctive line variation seen in fountain pens, but they hold up to the wear and tear of daily writing.
+This means you will see less distinctive line variation in fountain pens, but they withstand the wear and tear of daily writing.

 Lastly, stainless steel is the most common of the types of fountain pen nibs...because it is much cheaper than precious metals.